slacgismo/gismo-cloud-deploy/README.md

 #### Run command on AWS

-Suppose you are already familiar with how to create EC2 bastion and EKS cluster.
-You can run this application directly on AWS.
+Suppose you are already familiar with how to create EC2 bastion and EKS cluster, you can run this application directly on AWS.
 It is faster and easy to debug.
 Follow the steps to run this application on AWS EC2.
 Suppose you have created and installed all the dependencies.
 Activate your pyton3 virtual environment.

 ```bash